 Belmont Church believes strongly in unity among Christian churches, Christian leadership, and Christian believers.
 In order to open the doors and tear down the walls, we have chosen to be known by one name-Christian.
 Actually, we like to refer to ourselves as Apprentices of Jesus, because that is what we are doing, learning how to live like Jesus lived.
 The leadership of Belmont walks in unity with Christian leadership throughout this city and country, and our membership is open to all Christian denominations.

 Is your pastor from a Church of Christ background?
 You mean our pastors?

 No. Actually the team of pastors is from a diverse cross-section of denominations.
 We have pastors with Presbyterian, Lutheran, Baptist, Assemblies of God, Episcopalian, Catholic, and Charismatic backgrounds.

 How many members does Belmont have?

-We have approximately 800 people who attend over the course of a weekend.
+We have approximately 300 people who attend on Sunday.

 How can I learn more about Belmont Church?